BenjaminMudrak/BenjaminMudrak.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
+Welcome to my website!

-I am currently a Math Ph.D.
-Candidate at Purdue University studying commutative algebra.
+I am currently a Mathematics Ph.D.
+Candidate at Purdue University.
 My advisor is Bernd Ulrich.

+My main research interest is commutative algebra.
+Specifically, I am interested in Liaison and Gorenstein-Liaison theory, as well as combinatorial commutative algebra and related fields.

 ------